AzariahLaulusa7/SCCapstoneProject/index.md

 ## A Glance Into What BreatheEasy Offers
 ![Demo Video](comingsoon.jpeg)

-## Begin your journey to peace of mind
+## Begin Your Journey to Peace of Mind
 How to install BreatheEasy on your Android device:
 1. Click the APK file download link below.
 2. You’ll receive a warning at the bottom of the phone letting you know that you must give that app permission to install the file.
 Tap the Settings button to proceed.